Ivanhola/Spring-Boot---Java/Spring Udemy Course/README.md

 - [Spring Boot - Actuator Usage](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringBootActuatorDemo): Added Actuator dependency which allows us to monitor the current state of the application, we can manage the actuator endpoints in __application.properties__ , in this program we can find the actuator endpoints using __localhost:8080/actuator/info__ or any other endpoint after /actuator/XXX

+- [Spring Boot - Actuator with Spring Security](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringBootActuatorSecurityDemo): Added Spring Security Dependency, this adds a login page in our actuator endpoints, which prevents sensitive information from being viewed by users without permission.
+Change the password in __application.properties__ and added exclusion of __/health__ & __/info__

 _These are just demos and concepts, further explanation into these concepts and demonstrations are further documented in google docs Notes that I have organized and taken._